erisenxu/protocol-pack/README.md

 Why Use Protocol-pack but not Protocol Buffer?
 =============
 First, the Protocol Pack is easier to understand and use.
 The code it produces is very simple.
-Second, the Protocol Pack supports c language, witch is used in many game server.
+Second, the Protocol Pack supports c language, which is used in many game servers.

 Quick Example
 =============